NEW

 Your Ultimate Guide to Becoming a Board-Certified Physician Leader

-Are you a HALM fellow or seasoned executive preparing for the HALM board exam?
+Are you a healthcare leader pursuing healthcare leadership education, certification, continuing medical education, and training program development?
 Look no further than Healthcare Administration, Leadership, and Management: The Essentials, First Edition.
 This definitive resource is designed to help you master the essentials of Healthcare Administration, Leadership, and Management (HALM).
 Edited by Daniel Handel, MD, featuring insights from 44 expert contributors, this groundbreaking textbook consolidates all the critical industry knowledge you need into one comprehensive guide.

-Preparing for the Board exams can be challenging, but this textbook follows the exam’s curriculum closely, making it easier for individuals pursuing HALM Certification to study and prepare effectively.
-Not only will it help you pass the exam, but it will also serve as a concise reference for the core skills needed by seasoned physicians in healthcare administration.
+Preparing for board certification can be challenging, but this textbook follows the HALM exam’s curriculum closely, making it easier for individuals pursuing HALM Certification to study and prepare effectively.
+Not only will it help you pass the exam, it will serve as a concise reference providing improved approaches and industry-leading insights for seasoned physicians in healthcare administration.

 Key Features:

-Complete ACGME HALM Core Content: Access all the fundamental concepts and material you need for HALM Certification in a single, authoritative reference.
+All the fundamental concepts and material healthcare leaders need in a single, authoritative reference.

-All-in-One Board Exam Guide: Avoid the hassle of juggling multiple textbooks or sifting through low-yield internet searches.
-This comprehensive guide equips HALM fellows and healthcare leaders with the comprehensive and crucial information they need to pursue board certification.
+Avoid the hassle of juggling multiple textbooks or sifting through low-yield internet searches.
+This comprehensive guide equips healthcare leaders, HALM fellows, and more with the comprehensive and crucial information they need to reach their leadership potential.

 Experience the peace of mind that comes with having the ultimate resource for top healthcare leaders at your fingertips.
-Pass your HALM board exam with confidence and excel in your role as an effective, board-certified physician leader.
+Pass your HALM board exam, maintain your credentials, and lead with confidence in your role as an effective, board-certified physician leader.

 Daniel A. Handel, MD, MBA, MPH, CPE, is the vice president and chief medical officer for the Central Area of Atrium Health (part of Advocate Health) in Charlotte, North Carolina, and is a clinical professor of emergency medicine at Wake Forest University.
 In this role, he focuses on quality and patient safety, along with patient logistics, and continues to practice part-time as an emergency physician.
 He is also the program director for the Healthcare, Administration, Leadership and Management (HALM) ACGME-accredited fellowship at Atrium Carolinas Medical Center, only the third accredited program in the country.